Seeed-Studio/wiki-documents/docs/Grove-Barometer_Sensor-BME280.md

 #### Materials required

--   Grove - Barometer Sensor (BME280) × 1
+-   Grove - Temp&Humi&Barometer Sensor (BME280) × 1
 -   [Seeeduino 4.2](http://www.seeedstudio.com/depot/Seeeduino-V42-p-2517.html) (fully compatible with Arduino) or Arduino UNO (other models are also fine) × 1
 -   Grove - Base Shield × 1 (it is optional if you are using Seeeduino which has two I2C sockets on Seeeduino v4.2)
 -   USB cable (type A to type B, for Arduino) × 1 or USB cable (Type-A to micro Type-B, for Seeeduino) × 1